WWLTP | We Would Like To Play

 The Birth of Survival Horror

 When the original Resident Evil launched in 1996, it helped define what survival horror meant.
-Fixed camera angles, limited ammo, restricted inventory space, and a constant sense of dread created a new kind of gaming pressure.
+Limited ammo, puzzle-heavy progression, awkward movement, and oppressive atmosphere created constant stress.

 The Spencer Mansion became more than a setting.
-It became a machine for fear.
-Save rooms felt like sanctuaries, and even the door-loading animations added tension.
+It became a machine built to create fear.
+Even opening a door felt dangerous.

-Resident Evil 2 expanded that formula into Raccoon City, while Resident Evil 3 introduced Nemesis, a relentless pursuer who made players question whether they were ever truly safe.
+Resident Evil 2 expanded that formula into Raccoon City, while Resident Evil 3 introduced Nemesis, one of the most memorable pursuers in gaming history.

 Reinvention Through Action

-Resident Evil 5 and Resident Evil 6 pushed that direction even further, favoring blockbuster action and spectacle.
-The games sold well, but many fans felt the series had drifted too far from the survival horror identity that made it famous.
+Resident Evil 5 and Resident Evil 6 pushed further into spectacle and action.
+Those games sold well, but many fans felt the series had drifted away from the fear that made it special.

 The Return to Fear

-Capcom eventually recalibrated.
-Resident Evil 7: Biohazard took the series into first-person horror and brought the focus back to tension, isolation, and dread.
-The Baker estate felt like a spiritual cousin to the Spencer Mansion.
+Capcom recalibrated with Resident Evil 7: Biohazard, taking the series into first-person and bringing the focus back to isolation, tension, and dread.
+The Baker estate felt intimate, dangerous, and deeply unsettling.

-Then the remake era proved that the classics could be modernized without losing their soul.
-Resident Evil 2 led the charge, followed by Resident Evil 3 and a bold remake of Resident Evil 4.
-Resident Evil Village added gothic horror and outrageous creativity while still feeling unmistakably part of the franchise.
+Then the remake era proved that the classics could return without losing their soul.
+Resident Evil 2, Resident Evil 3, and Resident Evil 4 each modernized the formula for a new generation.

 Science, Hubris, and Camp

 At the center of Resident Evil is bioengineering gone wrong.
-Umbrella Corporation, viral experimentation, mutated creatures, and scientific arrogance have always powered the franchise’s world.
+Umbrella, viral experimentation, monstrous mutations, and scientific arrogance have always fueled the world of the series.

-But Resident Evil also thrives on its strange balance of body horror and theatrical camp.
-The series can move from terrifying mansion puzzles to globe-spanning bioterror plots without completely losing itself.
-That elasticity is part of its strength.
+But Resident Evil also thrives on its strange balance of horror and theatrical absurdity.
+That tension between fear and camp is part of what gives the franchise its lasting personality.

 Legacy and Influence

 Few franchises have shaped game design like Resident Evil.
-Its early survival horror systems influenced a generation of horror games.
-Resident Evil 4 changed third-person action design for years to come.
-Its modern remake approach has become a model for how to revive legacy franchises.
+Its survival systems influenced horror games for decades.
+Resident Evil 4 changed third-person action design.
+Its modern remakes became a model for how to revive classic series.

-Beyond games, Resident Evil expanded into films, novels, animation, and live-action adaptations, proving that its cultural impact reaches far beyond the console.
+Beyond gaming, the franchise expanded into movies, novels, animation, and live-action projects, proving its cultural reach extends far beyond consoles.

 Conclusion: Controlled Mutation

-Resident Evil has never stayed static.
-It experiments.
-It adapts.
-It sometimes stumbles, but it always finds a way forward.
-That ability to evolve while still holding onto tension, fear, and identity is why it remains one of gaming’s greatest horror franchises.
+Resident Evil has never stayed still.
+It experiments, adapts, stumbles, recovers, and pushes forward.
+That ability to evolve while still holding onto fear, tension, and identity is why it remains one of gaming’s greatest horror franchises.

-In a series built around viral evolution, perhaps the most fitting truth is this: Resident Evil itself proved impossible to kill.
+In a series built on viral evolution, maybe the most fitting truth is this: Resident Evil itself proved impossible to kill.

 Resident Evil Image Gallery

-Add four images here to match your other WWLTP pages.
+Add four horror-focused images here to match your other WWLTP pages.

 The Beginning